eritpchy/videosubfinder-cli/Docs/readme_eng.txt

 All AviSynth plugins can be found in: http://avisynth.nl/index.php/AviSynth%2B_x64_plugins
 NOTE3: Plugins dll should be placed to "C:\Program Files (x86)\AviSynth+\plugins64+"
 NOTE4: LSmashVideoSource failed to open mkv but FFVideoSource open it successfully in my case.
-3-2)
+4-2)
 You can also use FFMPEG Video Filters by opening video with FFMPEG video decoding. https://ffmpeg.org/ffmpeg-filters.html#Video-Filters You can set them in "Settings" tab by setting "FFMPEG Video Filters" record.
 For example you can set it to: curves=psfile='curves.acv' for using Photoshop curves file (.acv) for specify color settings changes.

-4) Correct results during "Create Cleared TXTImages":
-Before starting "Create Cleared TXTImages":
-Check does subtitles has darker border color then subtitles text color (in most case it is so, if not than disable checkbox "Characters Border Is Darker" in first right setting in "Settings tab") In most cases program correctly identify which color is related to subtitles text but in some cases it is too complicated, in such cases decision will be applied according this setting.

 5) "Create Cleared TXTImages" from subs with bad quality:
 5-1)
 In case of subs with bad quality, especially in case of not too stable luminance in text color:
 You can try to turn on "Extend By Grey Color" in "Settings" tab, which turn on usage of "Allow Min Luminance" setting.
 In this case you should manually specify optimal value in "Allow Min Luminance" for you video.
-"Extend By Grey Color" merge clustered result and extend text area by pixels whose chroma color is same as automatically detected but luminance is in range: [min("Allow Min Luminance", min_text_lum_auto_detected), max_text_lum_auto_detected]
+"Extend By Grey Color" merge clustered result and extend text area by pixels whose chroma color is same as automatically detected but luminance is in range:
+[min("Allow Min Luminance", min_text_lum_auto_detected), max_text_lum_auto_detected]
 Also you can change "Video Gamma" or/and "Video Contrast" in "Settings" tab, which can also very improve results.
 In some cases setting "Video Gamma" == 0.7 and setting "Allow Min Luminance" == 100 with turned on "Extend By Grey Color" produce more better results.
 For find optimal values for your video you can use "Test" button in "Settings" tab.